hengrumay/hengrumay.github.io/_pages/research_overview.md

 <li> How does brain activity change as we age, or when we become mentally ill? </li>
 <li> etc. </li>

-These are the kinds of investigations I and other scientist colleagues in the world worked on and some of the my collaborative research are published in the following scientific articles:
+These are the kinds of investigations that scientist and colleagues in the world and I worked on.

+Some of the my collaborative research are published in the following scientific articles:

 ##### Methodology | Reliability:
 - -[MEG sensor and source measures of visually induced gamma-band oscillations are highly reliable](https://doi.org/10.1016/j.neuroimage.2016.05.006)